glee73/healthcare_outreach_scraper/README.md

 This code was written to scrape homelessshelterdirectory.org.
 I was leading part of a project at GetUsPPE.org where I needed a centralized database for all of the homeless shelters in the US.
-For one, we were conducting a risk analysis in ArcGIS that needed the addresses of the shelters in a CSV.
-My team also needed a more time-efficient way to compile a shelter call list.
+We were conducting a risk analysis in ArcGIS that needed the addresses of the shelters in a CSV, and my team also needed a more time-efficient way to compile a shelter call list.

 TECHNOLOGIES: